pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 ## Final notes

-In this proposal, we propose attaching the fill value to a sparse tensor explicitly in order to cover the Calculus domain, that deals mainly with element-wise operations on tensors.
+This proposal is to explicitly attach the fill value to a sparse tensor in order to cover the Calculus domain, that deals mainly with element-wise operations on tensors.
 The explicit definition of the fill value is required because the corresponding calculus algorithms cannot make any implicit assumption of the fill value (the fill value can be any defined value).

-In conclusion, specifying the fill value in sparse tensors remains optional for Matrix and Graph domains, however, for Calculus domain, the fill value is essential for ensuring mathematical correctness of algorithms that consider sparse tensors as a storage-efficient representations of a general tensor concept.
+In conclusion, specifying the fill value in sparse tensors remains optional for Matrix and Graph domains, however, for the Calculus domain, the fill value is essential for ensuring mathematical correctness of algorithms that consider sparse tensors as a storage-efficient representations of a general tensor concept.